 In 2006, following the breakdown of Barbaro (the Kentucky Derby winner who was injured in the Preakness, and later succumbed to Laminitis) Michele began to research his racing accident.
 Learning that each year approximately 125,000 thoroughbred race horses either injured or no longer racing are sent to slaughter, Michele was inspired to become an advocate for these horses.
 At 40, following the death of her mother, Michele rescued her first horse, a thoroughbred mare, named Foreveramber.
 She did so in honor of Barbaro.

 Having become very active with horse rescue, in August 2007, Michele once again opened her heart and her home to Cody.
 He was a wild mustang born in the Pryor Mountains of Montana who was later captured by the Bureau of Land Management.
 Eventually, he was rescued on the road to a kill shelter after countless years of abuse.
 Losing access to the farm where the two horses were boarded, in 2008 Michele purchased 11.5 acres of blank farm land in Medina, Ohio.
 From that land Forever Amber Acres, funded by Michele for nearly five years, was born.

 Who We Are Today

-Michele’s efforts have led to more than 40 other horses being rescued and placed.
+Michele’s efforts have led to more than 45 horses being rescued and placed.
 Most of them previous off-track thoroughbred race horses.
 Countless dogs, cats, and other wildlife also have homes thanks to our founder.
 She has also helped to raise tens of thousands of dollars for other nonprofit organizations.
 Through hard work and passion, Michele continues to expand Forever Amber Acres, a lifelong dream.
 She is the voice for suffering creatures and as well as the proud founder of our organization.